usnistgov/PION/docs/INSTALL.md

 * `npm start -- --nop` enables "nop" challenge, for obtaining authenticator certificate.
 * `npm start` enables "possession" challenge only, for normal operation.

+## PCAP Parser

+[pcapparse](../extras/pcapparse) is a Go program for parsing packet dump from an experiment.

+To install the program:

+1. Install Go 1.16 or higher.
+2. `go install ./cmd/ndnob-pcapparse`.

+## Experiment Script

+The [experiment script](../extras/exp) is a Node.js program.

+Installation procedure is same as the certificate authority.

+To run the experiment:

+1. Setup the environment according to [experiment system setup](expsetup.md).
+2. Install the authenticator and the PCAP parser.
+3. Start the certificate authority.
+4. `npm start -s` runs the experiment once.